Skip to main content

 Jenkins Pipeline-ACCELQ

-Today, organizations constantly seek ways to optimize and automate their delivery processes.
-An open-source automation server, Jenkins has emerged as a powerful tool for orchestrating software delivery pipelines.
-With its flexible and extensible nature, Jenkins Pipeline allows teams to define and manage their software delivery workflows as code.
-It seamlessly fits into the DevOps practice and helps developers with hassle-free CI/CD.
+An open-source automation server, Jenkins has emerged as a powerful tool for orchestrating software delivery pipelines as it is flexible and extensible.
+The Jenkins Pipeline allows teams to define and manage their software delivery workflows as it seamlessly fits into the DevOps practices while helping developers with hassle-free CI/CD.
+We shall learn a lot more in detail about what is Jenkins pipelines, what is Jenkins CI CD pipelines, types, and stages in this blog.

 What is Jenkins Pipeline?

 Jenkins Pipeline is a collection of plugins that helps launch “build, test, and deploy” processes in a pre-defined sequence.
-The existence of over 1000 plugins within the Jenkins ecosystem means developers can opt for the best resources to execute and evolve CI/CD pipelines.
+There are over 1000 plugins within the Jenkins ecosystem which means developers can opt for the best resources to execute CI CD pipelines.
+The concept of what is a Jenkins CI CD pipeline and how to build one has been discussed in detail in one of our recent blogs.

-In essence, the Jenkins Pipeline consolidates a set of instructions that are essential for building and testing applications in a repeatable manner.
-The idea is to extend the CD practice capabilities, which aims to bring the software from version control to a user-facing release.
+The objective here is to extend the CD practice capabilities, which aims to bring the software from version control to a user-facing release.

 Different Types of Jenkins CI/CD Pipelines